ibm-cloud-docs/CDN/running-status.md

 ### Akamai CNAME
 {: akamai-cname}
 Akamai CNAME is the endpoint provided by Akamai.
-When your domain is cnamed to the Akamai CNAME, it can resovle your domain to Akamai edge servers, and because it has fewer DNS chain nodes, it has a shorter DNS lookup time than the IBM CNAME.
+When your domain is cnamed to the Akamai CNAME, it can also resolve your domain to Akamai edge servers, and because it has fewer DNS chain nodes, it has a shorter DNS lookup time than the IBM CNAME.

 In the previous CDN mapping `example.cdn-demo.com`, for example, the Akamai CNAME is `cert-00036-cdnedge-bluemix.akamaized.net.edgekey.net.`.
 If the domain is pointed to the Akamai CNAME, then the `dig` result looks like the following example.